-RPPC Dynasty acquired Blue Ocean, the 5th largest property and casualty insurance company in the United Kingdom (UK), in 2009.
+RPPC acquired 80% of Blue Ocean, the 5th largest property and casualty insurance company in the United Kingdom (UK), in 2009.
 This acquisition gave RPPC access to Blue Ocean's lucrative insurance market in the UK and continental Europe.
-Products include marine, property catastrophe and retrocession.
-Since then, Blue Ocean continued to expand and develop its insurance businesses worldwide.
-In September 2011, Blue Ocean began writing Pet and Travel insurance business in North America.
-As of the beginning of 2015, the capital base stands at \$3 billion.
+Products included marine, property catastrophe and retrocession.
+Since then, Blue Ocean has continued to expand and develop its insurance businesses worldwide.
+In September 2014, Blue Ocean began writing Pet and Travel insurance business in North America.
+As of the beginning of 2018, the capital base stands at \$3 billion.